See what’s happening at Textile & Apparel Circularity Week

 agenda-img1

-Presentation: Mobilising the circular transition: Funding, incentives and the infrastructure for change
+Presentation: Mobilising the circular transition: EPR, funding, incentives and the infrastructure for change

 12:00 UTC